openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 1. User deploys the commit / installs the system.
 1. System boots
 1. `microshift-tuned.service` starts (after `tuned.service`, before `microshift.service`):
-   - Saves current kernel args
+   - Queries tuned for active profile
-   - Applies tuned `microshift-baseline` profile
+   - Compares active profile with requested profile
-   - Verifies expected kernel args
+   - If profile are the same: do nothing, exit.
-     - ostree: `rpm-ostree kargs` or checking if new deployment was created[0]
+   - If profiles are different:
-     - rpm: `grubby`
+     - Apply requested profile
-   - If the current and expected kernel args are different, reboot the node
+     - If `reboot_after_apply` is True, then reboot the host
 1. Host boots again, everything for low latency is in place, `microshift.service` can continue start up.